lizrice/katacoda-scenarios/kubernetes/step3.md

 `kubectl describe pod hello-pod`{{execute}}

+In the `Containers` section of the `describe` output you should see the container called `hello`.
+It includes the Container ID, as well as the name and ID of the image this container was created from.

 You can also see the container running from Docker's perspective:

 `docker ps -f name=hello`{{execute}}

 You can compare the container ID to see that they are the same.

+## Reading logs

+When you run containers under Docker, output to stdout and stderr can be read using `docker logs`.
+There is a very similar approach in Kubernetes:

+`kubectl logs hello-pod`{{execute}}

+The Go program you are running outputs the name of the host that it's running on.
+Notice that in Kubernetes, this is automatically set to the pod name.

 ## Reconciliation